-At 30 June 2022, investments in held-for-trading Australian unlisted shares comprise 1.5 million shares at fair value of \$1.5 million in Fetch Metals Limited ('Fetch').
+At 30 June 2022, investments in held-for-trading Australian unlisted shares comprise 1.5 million shares at fair value of \$1.5 million in Fetch Metals Limited ("Fetch").
 The shares in Fetch were acquired as part of the consderation of the sale of the Cloncurry Copper Project.
-Under the sale agreement, if Fetch fails to list on the ASX by 31 December 2022, then Fetch (a) may require the buy-back of the 1.5 million shares, requiring shareholder approval, for consideration of \$1.5 million or (b) may sell the tenements for a price not less than \$1.5 million and pay the Group an amount up to \$1.5 million received by Fetch.
+Pursuant to the agreement with Fetch, in the event that Fetch is unable to list on the ASX on or before 30 September 2022, Fetch would buy back all the shares issued to the Company for a cash consideration of \$1.5 million ("Fetch Buyback") subject to its shareholders approval and upon successful transfer of titles.
+The Fetch Buyback was completed and \$1.5 million was received by the Company on 13 January 2023.